-Studies have shown that many people who have Coronavirus (Covid-19) may not show any symptoms right away while others may experience mild or no symptoms whatsoever.
+Studies have shown that many people who have contracted Coronavirus (COVID-19) may not exhibit any symptoms immediately, while others may experience mild or no symptoms at all.

 This means you could carry the virus unknowingly and pass it on to other people.

-Covid-19 is spread via water droplets.
-So, when infected people talk, cough or sneeze, these droplets can then fall onto surfaces, which other people may come into contact with.
+COVID-19 is spread via water droplets.
+So, when infected people talk, cough, or sneeze, these droplets can then fall onto surfaces that other people may come into contact with.

-If this is the case, it would mean that an infected individual need not cough directly on a person or surface for another person to pick up the virus.
+If this is the case, it would mean that an infected individual does not need to cough directly on a person or surface for another person to pick up the virus.
 Instead, the virus could linger in the air of enclosed spaces, such as pubs and shops.

 This is why wearing a face covering is so important.
-By wearing something over your nose and mouth, you are creating a barrier against these droplets and limiting the risk of spreading any further germs.
-This ultimately helps to keep you from spreading Covid-19 to other people.
+By wearing something over your nose and mouth, you create a barrier against these droplets and limit the risk of spreading any further germs.
+This ultimately helps prevent you from spreading COVID-19 to other people.

-A new study claims that by wearing a face mask you can reduce your risk of being infected with Covid-19 by 65%.
-It is especially important to wear a face mask in places where you will be in proximity to other people, such as when out shopping or on public transport.
+A new study claims that wearing a face mask can reduce your risk of contracting COVID-19 by 65%.
+It is especially important to wear a face mask in places where you will be in close proximity to other people, such as when shopping or using public transportation.

-While some masks offer better protection than others, the UK government simply advise a face covering, allowing the use of readily available items such as a scarf or bandanna.
+While some masks offer better protection than others, the UK government advises using a face covering, allowing the use of readily available items such as a scarf or bandanna.

 The government say: